 - Members who are part of the USAID Anemia Task Force provided information on the discussions and resources shared during the last meetings

-- The annual AREA CoP Community Effectiveness Survey was circulated among members in order to seek feedback on how to best serve the needs of the community.
-Almost 80 members provided feedback which was then reported back to the community.
+- The annual AREA CoP Community Effectiveness Survey was circulated among members to seek feedback on how to best serve the needs of the community.
+Almost 80 members provided feedback, which was then reported back to the community.

 - The World Health Organization extended an invitation to AREA CoP members to participate in an online consultation to define the scope and outline of a WHO Policy Brief on weekly iron and folic acid supplementation (WIFS).